I don’t like being raped

 Something is seriously wrong.

-We rape one another in this culture.
-Rape is all over Hollywood, all over our media and cultural representations, and most of the time we don’t even register that shit.
+I have come to the conclusion that we simply fucking rape one another in this culture.
+Rape is all over Hollywood, all over our media and cultural representations, most of us not even registering what it is.

 We think rape is trivial.